 How much money did Amazon make on Prime Day?

-Amazon was predicted to gross $3.4 billion on Prime Day this year, although we don’t know if that prediction is accurate as Amazon doesn’t release such information.
+Amazon was predicted to gross $3.4 billion on Prime Day last year, although we don’t know if that prediction is accurate as Amazon doesn’t release such information.
 However, it did announce that third party sellers shifted a billion dollars of product in just one day.
-As for its own sales, Amazon is content to say that “sales this Prime Day surpassed Cyber Monday, Black Friday and the previous Prime Day, when comparing 36-hour periods, making this once again the biggest shopping event in Amazon history.”
+As for its own sales, Amazon was content to say that “sales this Prime Day surpassed Cyber Monday, Black Friday and the previous Prime Day, when comparing 36-hour periods, making this once again the biggest shopping event in Amazon history.”
 That’s a little sneaky, mind you: last Prime Day only ran for 24 hours, not 36.